1933 South Carolina Gamecocks football team

-The historic 1933 South Carolina Gamecocks football team represented the University of South Carolina as a member of the Southern Conference (SoCon) during the 1933 college football season.
+The 1933 South Carolina Gamecocks football team represented the University of South Carolina as a member of the Southern Conference (SoCon) during the 1933 college football season.
 Led by sixth-year head coach Billy Laval, the Gamecocks compiled an overall record of 6–3–1 with a mark of 3–0 in conference play, and finished as co-conference champions alongside also undefeated Duke.
-This was the program's first conference championship in school history.Earl Clary and Buddy Morehead were the team captains.
+This was the program's first conference championship in school history.
+Earl Clary and Buddy Morehead were the team captains.
 This was the last season in which South Carolina played their home games at Melton Field.